Engineering-Research-and-Development/true-connector/doc/traceability_matrix.md

 ## Status of the issues

 As mentioned earlier, GitHub, used alongside Dependabot, serves as a system for monitoring reported issues, tracking the progress of ongoing issues, and recording closed issues.

 The most recent status updates for each component are available:

 1. Automated security issues reported by Dependabot

+Status of issues can be:

+* Open - security issue detected by Dependabot
+* Done - security issue patched

 | Severity  | Report Date | Issue                                              | Affected Component | Solution        | Status |
 |:---------:|:-----------:|:--------------------------------------------------:|:------------------:|:---------------:|:------:|